NathnaelBalcha/Java-Program-to-Demonstrate-Method-Overriding-with-Vehicle-and-Car-Classes/README.md

 # Java Program to Demonstrate Method Overriding with Vehicle and Car Classes
-Write a Java program to create a class called Vehicle with a method called drive().
+Writing a Java program to create a class called Vehicle with a method called drive().
 Create a subclass called Car that overrides the drive() method to print "Repairing a car".